delguanzon/CurrEx/README.md

-#  Galactic Birthday Calculator
+#  Currency Exchange Calculator

 #### By Yodel Guanzon <yodelguanzon@gmail.com>

-#### This is an independent project to test out our skills with TDD Approach using jest.
+#### This is an independent project to test out our skills with API calls and async function.

 ## Technologies Used